joes0451/ADB_Util/ReadMe.txt

     so you have to wait till it re-connects and do "Home->Select Device".

 Logcat:
-    For Logcat you can use the Process Id setting to help reduce the log output and only show output related to your Process.
+    For Logcat can choose to just view log output from the running Process Id, there can be a delay before it starts sending output.
     Normally with logcat you can let it run until it slows down, and then you can start your Process.